 A press release from Food and Water Watch reported that “The USDA’s environmental review received 73,000 comments that overwhelmingly opposed the commercialization of Arctic Apples.”
 It further states that the USDA neglected to look at the full range of risks from these apples, and glossed over unintentional effects associated with the genetic modification of these apples.

 Critics also question the FDA’s pre-market safety testing.
 It is unknown if these apples will be sold as pre-sliced or whole non-browning apples, or will they make their way into juice, baby foods or apple sauce?
 We do not know the unintended disease vulnerability of these apples, which could increase the amount of pesticides in an already pesticide-saturated food.
-We do not know the long-term affects of these genetic modifications and unintended consequences, especially those which would affect foods (juice, baby foods, apple sauce) that are predominately consumed by babies and toddlers.
+We do not know the long-term effects of these genetic modifications and unintended consequences, especially those which would affect foods (juice, baby foods, apple sauce) that are predominately consumed by babies and toddlers.

 Additional criticism likens the genetically modified apples to the plight of soy and canola oil.
 Since soy and canola oil came under criticism for being highly genetically modified, educated consumers have voted with their dollars, and the industry has seen the sales of these foods plummet and the reputation of these foods ruined.